-The funding has been made available by the Tesco’s Bags of Help programme which is administered by Groundwork and can cover a broad range of projects and can be used: to purchase sports kit, litter pickers, camping equipment; improvements to buildings; the development of outdoor space such as a play area or woodland; running a community event or supporting seasonal activities.
+The funding has been made available by the Tesco’s Bags of Help programme which is administered by Groundwork and can cover a broad range of projects.
+Examples include:

-Applications are assessed by Groundwork to ensure they are eligible.
-In areas where application numbers are high, Tesco colleagues will shortlist the projects to determine which go forward to the customer vote.
 Three community projects in each local area will be voted on by customers in Tesco stores, with projects changing every three months.
-Following the vote, the project that received the most votes in its area will receive a grant of up to £2,000, second place receiving up to £1,000 and third place up to £500.
+Following the vote, the project that received the most votes in its area will receive a grant of up to £1,000.

 The type of organisations that can apply include: